Lovingly restored guesthouse in a quiet village near Valencia, with a sun-warmed pool, lovely food and 5 great-value bedrooms”

-Step through to the rear courtyard, where flowers burst out of window boxes, and a slim pool (the only one in the village) is warmed by the sunshine for which Valencia is famous.
-Enjoy delicious alfresco dinners here, courtesy of cordon-bleu trained Charlotte and charming Sophie - French-born, Spanish aficionados, with excellent English too.
-The 5 bedrooms upstairs are spick-and-span, with immaculately kept bathrooms.
-Your hosts can explain the best route to beaches (30 mins' drive) and the latest happenings in buzzy Valencia (45 mins).
-This is a well-priced, under-the-radar little gem with a lovely, friendly vibe - you’ll want to explore the region but we bet you’ll be back in the evening for dinner and drinks.
+Step through to the rear courtyard, where flowers burst out of window boxes, and a slim sun-warmed pool awaits (the only one in the village).
+Enjoy delicious bistro dinners here, courtesy of cordon-bleu trained Charlotte and charming Sophie: French-born, Spanish aficionados, with excellent English too.
+The 5 bedrooms upstairs are simple but spick-and-span, with immaculately kept bathrooms.
+Your hosts can point you to sandy beaches (Cullera, 40 mins' drive, is a favourite) or spectacular Xàtiva castle (15 mins), and give you the lowdown on Valencia's best bars and boutiques (45 mins).
+This is a well-priced little gem with a lovely, friendly vibe - a great base for exploring this under-the-radar region, before returning for a refreshing swim and alfresco dinner.

 - A winning combination of authentic Spain with cosmopolitan touches: modern art, wrought-iron chandeliers, Art Deco lamps

 - Delicious food bought locally; Charlotte always has a tasty array of cordon bleu-inspired choices for the supper menu

 - We loved lounging by the spotless 11-metre swimming pool and flower-filled courtyard

 - Friendly hosts are eager to ensure your stay is all it should be

 - The elegant city of Valencia is within easy reach, as are sandy beaches and rugged mountains

 - Don't expect full hotel services: this is a simple, friendly, immaculately kept guesthouse

 - Rafelguaraf is an authentic Spanish town with a few bars and a post office - but it won't keep you up at night